sarefo/sarefo.github.io/DuoNat/documentation/functionDependencies20240813.md

+Function dependencies as of 2024-08-13.
+Might be outdated by now.

 | Module Name            | Function Name                                 | Modules that call this function                                                         |
 |------------------------|-----------------------------------------------|-----------------------------------------------------------------------------------------|
 | api                    | taxonomy.loadTaxonInfo                        | game, gameLogic, taxaRelationshipViewer                                                 |